npatsakula/bitmap/README.md

 // It returns additional information in case of an error. bitmap.set(true, 1).unwrap();
 // You can check value of some particular bit using `get/1`.
-// Note, that bit's index starts from `0`. assert_eq!(bitmap.get(1).unwrap(), true);
+// Note, that bit index starts from `0`. assert_eq!(bitmap.get(1).unwrap(), true);

 // You can iterate over bit values using `iter/0` function.